google/starlark-go/doc/spec.md

 Within the body of a `for` loop, `break` and `continue` statements may be used to stop the execution of the loop or advance to the next iteration.

-In Starlark, a `for` loop is permitted only within a function definition.
-A `for` loop at top level results in a static error.

-<b>Implementation note:</b>
-The Go implementation of Starlark permits loops to appear at top-level if the `-globalreassign` flag is enabled.

 ### Break and Continue